JavaScript substring and substr methods to get substrings with 7 demos

 You can see, the JS function is called at the click event of the button where I have used the substr method:

-The substr started from the 5th letter and returned 17 characters ahead of 4th character.
+The substr started from the 5th letter and returned 17 characters ahead of the 4th character.

 Using substr method without length parameter

-An example of JS substr with negative index
+An example of JS substr with a negative index

-If you specify a negative index number, the counting will be started from the end of the source string.
-See the following example where I used -10 to the same source string as in above examples:
+See the following example where I used -10 to the same source string as in the above examples:

 The returned string is “tutorial!” only, although the length of the string was 17.